xieweiAlex/English_Learning/words-review.md

 The water was full of **flotsam** and refuse. -
 You have no reason to be **apprehensive** of the future. -
 We looked out upon a scene of **desolation** and ruin. -
+This is very **rickety**, it drives an enormous hammer that we use to try to manage the economy. -
+How fighting inflation could **imperil** the euro zone. -

 ## words-May.md ##
 words/2022/words-May.md